 - Always charge your laptop or mobile with the charger that you have at the time of purchase.

-- If you do not have your laptop charger then get the charger from your friends that match the power rating.
+- If you do not have your laptop charger then get a charger from your friends that match the power rating.

 - Never charge a laptop or mobile with poor-quality cable.
 It may show you charging but it will not charge or may take a long time to charge.